 Hey, this is Jeff Rose, goodfinancialcents.com with another good financial tip.
 A common question I get from working individuals is:

 “Jeff, do I need to buy my life insurance outside of my employer or should I just use the insurance that is provided through my company?”

 It’s a very, very good question because most likely if you have different kinds of life insurance through your employer most likely it is really easy to sign up, it’s very, very, very inexpensive and it just doesn’t take a lot of work.
 It’s a group plan.

-Most likely if you have any pre-existing conditions you just sign up and you're good to go.
-It is deducted out of your pay check.
-You don't think twice about it.
+Most likely if you have any pre-existing conditions you just sign up and you’re good to go.
+It is deducted from your paycheck.
+You don’t think twice about it.
 One example of this is somebody that has diabetes.
 It will most likely be cheaper to go through your employer as life insurance rates for diabetics can be costly especially if a severe case.

-Let me give you a few considerations of why you would want to purchase that life insurance through a third party provider such as one our reviewed best life insurance companies.
+Let me give you a few considerations of why you would want to purchase that life insurance through a third-party provider such as one of our reviewed best life insurance companies.